 Why are you proposing to build an aquatic centre and an arts and cultural centre as one building?

 Council considered the options for two separate buildings and a combined building.
 Ultimately they resolved to apply for funding for a combined facility because it would cost much less to construct and operate.
 This means that more of the budget could be spent on inclusions that meet our community’s needs and priorities.

-Separating the facilities would cost about $2.97m more to operate over 10 years when compared with the concept adopted by Council.
+Separating the facilities would cost about $2.97 million more to operate over 10 years when compared with the concept adopted by Council.
 The proposed concept has a shared foyer with a reception area, café, gallery, visitor information services and associated retail and car parks.

-The cost to build the facilities if they were separated was estimated to cost $2.72m more than the concept adopted by Council.
+The cost to build the facilities if they were separated was estimated to cost $2.72 million more than the concept adopted by Council.

 Also, a combined facility on the southern part of the precinct leaves the freehold Council-owned land to the north (the former bowling club site) available for other development such as tourist accommodation and events and convention facilities.